Tired of your dog’s incessant barking? We know how disruptive and frustrating it can be.

 Exercise – Lots of it!

 Finally, exercise, exercise, and more exercise.
-In training your dog to stop barking, be sure they are getting plenty of exercises.
+In training your dog to stop barking, be sure they are getting plenty of exercise.
 This will make all your training sessions more meaningful and can discourage barking behavior before it even starts.

 Depending on the age and size of your dog, they will need two to three long walks each day.
 This is needed in addition to playtime.